Dion’s Academic Journey

 • 2023 Sep., “Harassment and Discrimination on Campus: How Can We Deal with That?”
 Round table discussion at the 2023 Annual Conference of Taiwanese Feminist Scholars Association.
 Taipei, Taiwan.

-• Winner of the Study Abroad Programme for Future Scholars in the Humanities and Social Sciences, funded by the Ministry of Education, Taiwan
+• Winner of the Study Abroad Program for Future Scholars in the Humanities and Social Sciences, funded by the Ministry of Education, Taiwan.

 • MOST Undergraduate Student Research Scholarship (2022-2023)